SAmrat-543/Lucky-Number-Generator/README.md

 # Lucky-Number-Generator
 This Python Project Randomly generates a unique Lucky Number.

+NOTE: THIS PROJECT CAN BE DIRECTLY EXECUTED BY USING THE EXECUTABLE FILE FROM "dist" FOLDER
+                           #OR
 =========================================================================

 #1.
 Install "Pyinstaller" using CMD to convert .py file into .exe file